 The war against Hannibal would be a new kind of war for Rome.
 Previously, Romans fought only summer campaigns.
 Against Hannibal, the number of Romans fighting would increase ten fold and they would fight through the entire year.
 This was to be Rome's most intense war.

 Hannibal sent armies to Sicily and Italy by sea.
-He and a force with cavalry and elephants moved north from Saguntum, across the coast of France, through the Alps and down into the Po valley in northern Italy.
+He and a force with cavalry and elephants moved north from Saguntum, across the coast of France, through the Alps and in October 218 down into the Po River valley in northern Italy.

 Hannibal was trying to wear Rome down – a war of attrition.
 He continued to destroy Italian lands and to destroy villages that his forces could not hold.
-To starve Hannibal's forces the Romans scorched the earth in front of Hannibal's advancing army, and they moved people from the countryside to towns.
+To starve Hannibal's forces the Romans scorched the earth in front of his advancing army, and they moved people from the countryside to towns.
 The Romans plundered towns they believed had befriended Hannibal and beheaded men they believed had fought on the side of Carthage.

 Avoiding a direct clash with Hannibal in Italy, Rome moved a force to Sicily.
-There, the Roman general Marcellus beheaded 2,000 of his troops whom he claimed had been deserters.
+There the Roman general Marcellus beheaded 2,000 of his troops whom he claimed had been deserters.
 Other soldiers under his command pillaged Syracuse, destroying and plundering treasures that had accumulated there for centuries.
 A soldier in Syracuse came upon the philosopher Archimedes and ran a sword through him.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.